egemenkopuz/temporal-bevfusion/README.md

 ## Compilation<a name="compilation"></a>

 Following command will compile every other scripts such as evaluation, visualization and benchmarking scripts into one script.
-In addition, if specific arguments provided, it will also include the bounding boxes and/or the labels in the compilation.

 ```bash
 python tools/compile.py <dataset> -c <checkpoints_folder_path> -i <compilation_id> -t <target_path> --include-bboxes --include-labels --images-include-combined --images-cam-bbox-score 0.15 --loglevel INFO